-In 2013 I organized a trip for the Coffee Club of Seattle to visit the coffee scene of Olympia, Washington.
-While there we visited two locations of Olympia Coffee Roasting, where they were making outstanding pour-over coffee using the Kalita Wave Dripper.
-It was this trip that inspired me to get one for myself.
+In 2013, I organized a trip for the Coffee Club of Seattle to visit the coffee scene of Olympia, Washington.
+While there, we visited two locations of Olympia Coffee Roasting, where they were making outstanding pour-over coffee using the Kalita Wave Dripper.
+This trip inspired me to get one for myself.

 Kalita Wave brewing at Olympia Coffee Roasting

 The Kalita Wave Dripper is a pour-over coffee brewer from Japan with a flat bottom design.
 The flat bottom design is for a more even extraction.
-Unlike the Bonavita Immersion Coffee Dripper or the Clever Coffee Dripper, the Kalita Wave is not a pour and wait, but a hands-on brewing method that requires an even flow of hot water on the grounds.
-So it is most similar to a Hario V60, but with a flat bottom filter.
+Unlike the Bonavita Immersion Coffee Dripper or the Clever Coffee Dripper, the Kalita Wave is not a pour-and-wait, but a hands-on brewing method that requires an even flow of hot water on the grounds.
+So it resembles a Hario V60, but with a flat bottom filter.

 The Kalita Wave Dripper comes in two sizes: #155 and #185.
-The #155 is smaller and is ideal for a single-cup brewer.
-The #185 is slightly larger.
-The Kalita Wave Dripper comes in glass or stainless steel.
-The #185 also comes in ceramic.
+The #155 is smaller and ideal for a single-cup brewer, while the #185 is slightly larger.
+The Kalita Wave Dripper is available in glass or stainless steel, and the #185 is also available in ceramic.

-Looking down into the stainless steel Kalita Wave Dripper you will see three holes in the flat bottom where the coffee will exit.
+Looking down into the stainless steel Kalita Wave Dripper, you will see three holes at the flat bottom where the coffee will exit.

-The Kalita does not use a standard size filter.
-You will need to purchase custom Kalita Wave filters in either the #155 or #185 depending upon which model you purchase.
+The Kalita does not use a standard-size filter.
+Depending on which model you purchase, you will need to purchase custom Kalita Wave filters in either the #155 or #185.

 Other items that are recommended: